DHTMLX/docs-spreadsheet/docs/api/eventsbus_detach_method.md

 ~~~

 :::info
-By default **detach()** removes all event handlers from the target event.
-You can detach particular event handlers by using the context marker.
+By default, `detach()` removes all event handlers from the target event.
+You can detach particular event handlers using a context marker.
 :::

 ~~~jsx